'Imagine from Home': How to make Disney-inspired art projects from Imagineers

 From building an R2 droid out of a soap bottle to creating a Small World cardboard toy to drawing Big Thunder Mountain Railroad, be inspired and get creative to make each project your own and make new Disney memories.

-The series will be available to stream across the connected TV apps on Feb.
-12.
+The series is now available to stream across the connected TV apps.

 Stream the docuseries on your TV

-Download our app on Roku, AppleTV, Amazon FireTV or AndroidTV to watch on Feb.
-12.
+Download our app on Roku, AppleTV, Amazon FireTV or AndroidTV to watch now.

 Scroll down to find supply lists for each episode and click on the photos for a PDF you can print or download.